interactivespaces/interactivespaces/interactivespaces_docs/src/main/sphinx/android.rst

 But sometimes you need more direct access to Android services.
 You can do this by getting access to the AndroidOs service.
-This will give you the service context that the Controller is running as, which allows you access to sensors, activity startup trhough Intents, etc.
+This will give you the service context that the Controller is running as, which allows you access to sensors, activity startup through Intents, etc.

 During Activity setup, you can obtain the AndroidOS service through the Service Registry.